The relationship between self-esteem and social anxiety

 - Believing others are more capable

-Strategies to Overcome Fear and Build Self-Esteem
+Strategies to Build Self-Esteem

 Self-Compassion